revbayes/revbayes.github.io/tutorials/divrate/env.md

 Diversification rates are assumed to be equal among all lineages but vary through time correlated with an environmental predictor variable {% cite Condamine2013 Condamine2018 Palazzesi2022 %}.
 Thus, this model can be used to test for correlations between diversification rates and environmental variables, such as $\text{CO}_2$ and temperature.
-However, these tests are only to establish a correlation, not a causality.
+However, these tests are only to establish a correlation, not to establish causality.

 As usual, we provide the probabilistic graphical model at the beginning of this tutorial.
 Hopefully this will help you to get a better idea of all the variables in the model and their dependencies.
 Our goal in this tutorial is to estimate the correlation coefficient between speciation and extinction rates to historical $\text{CO}_2$ measurements using Markov chain Monte Carlo (MCMC).

 {% section Environmental-dependent Diversification Rate Models %}